Byfleet: Byfleet Fire Station

-This rare surviving example of a Victorian village fire station was built at the West end of High Road in 1885 by notable local MP and former Lord Mayor of London Sir John Ellis and served the village until closed in 1963.
-Still owned by Surrey County Council, it was designated a Grade 2 Listed building in 2008 and thanks to a partnership of Brooklands Museum, the Byfleet Heritage Society and other local organisations, this historic building has benefitted from some restoration work for potential heritage-related community use.
+This rare surviving example of a Victorian village fire station was built at the West end of High Road in 1885 by notable local MP and former Lord Mayor of London Sir John Ellis and served the village until it closed in 1963.
+Still owned by Surrey County Council, it was designated a Grade II Listed building in 2008.
+Thanks to a partnership of Brooklands Museum, the Byfleet Heritage Society and other local organisations, this historic building benefitted from some restoration work for potential heritage-related community use.
 From 2008 to 2014 volunteers researched its history, secured grants and sponsorship, organised professional conservation and condition surveys, prioritised and carried out essential repairs, staged regular public open days and improved the building's internal and external appearance.
-In November 2009 a new development of retirement flats (appropriately named Ellis Court) was completed beside the fire station.
-Roof repairs were made in 2012 and, with the aid of two further grants, the electrics were totally renewed in 2013 and all exterior doors were repaired and repainted in 2014.
-The potential future use of the building for fire heritage purposes is currently being considered by the Surrey Fire & Rescue Service with continued encouragement from the Byfleet Heritage Society and other interested local residents.
+In November 2009 a block of new flats (appropriately named Ellis Court) was completed beside the fire station.
+Roof repairs were made in 2012 and, with the aid of two further grants, the electrics were renewed in 2013 and all exterior doors were repaired and repainted in 2014.

+Since then, 'The Friends of Byfleet Fire Station' (revitalised as the embryonic Byfleet Fire Station Trust in 2021) has continued to discuss future options for re-using this historic building with its owners Surrey County Council and other interested parties.
+As a result of these efforts, Surrey County Council appointed Croydon-based specialist contractors Knightsbridge Property Services to sympathetically repair and restore the building.
+Work started in July 2024 and was successfully completed on 28th March 2025.
+This historic building will next be fitted out and prepared for community use by the Byfleet Fire Station Trust.

 Immediate surroundings

-Byfleet borders the Brooklands retail park (which includes Argos, Currys/PC World, Marks & Spencer and Tesco) on the western part of the former Brooklands motor circuit and aerodrome, the northern part of which is dominated by Mercedes-Benz World and the Brooklands Hotel.
+Byfleet borders the Brooklands retail park (which includes Currys/PC World, Lidl, Marks & Spencer, Tesco and TK Maxx) on the western part of the former Brooklands motor circuit and aerodrome, the northern part of which is dominated by Mercedes-Benz World and the Brooklands Hotel.
 St George's Hill, Weybridge, adjoins to the north-east and West Byfleet lies to the west.
 On the northern edge of the Brooklands business park, Byfleet and New Haw railway station is a stopping-service station on the South West Main Line which connects the village to central London.